p-argento/uni/ALGO/Sorting.md

 	2. in Fib is just the call `Fib()`
 	3. most of the time is just calling the function
 3. combine
-	1. combine the solutions of the subinstances to tget the solution of the original instances
+	1. combine the solutions of the subinstances to get the solution of the original instances
 	2. in Fib is the sum `+`
 	3. difficult to define

-# Merge Sort
+## MergeSort Algorithm
 An optimal sorting algorithm, meaning that you cannot do better.
 It use the Divide and Conquer paradigm.
 Many useful algos follow this approach..
 It runs in $\Theta(nlogn)$ time.